utsecnet/PAW/xx - Windows Firewall with Advanced Security and IPSec Domain Isolation/README.md

 Consider Require inbound and request outbound.
 If you set it to require inbound and outbound, you wont be able to do much if you take your PAW off the corporate network.

-## Firewall Policies on Domain Controllers
+## Firewall IPSec Policies on Domain Controllers

 Create a new GPO on the DOMAIN.COM\Domain Controllers OU called **Security - Firewall - IPSec - Domain Controllers** with the following settings: